fhempy/fhempy/README.md

  6. Python Define returns the result via JSON via websocket to BindingsIo

 At any time within the functions FHEM functons like readingsSingleUpdate(...) can be called by using the fhem.py module (fhem.readingsSingleUpdate(...)).
 There are just a few functions supported at the moment.

+## Write own module
+Check helloworld example for writing an own module.
+Be aware that no function which is called from FHEM is allowed to run longer than 1s.
+In general no blocking code should be used with asyncio.
+If you want to call blocking code, use run_in_executor (see googlecast code).